jonmiller3/Generalization_Bound_Toolbox/README.md

 You may want to add the previous export statement to your ~/.bashrc file, otherwise the change is only for the currently open session.

 # CUDA
-There is a legacy CUDA version of nu_dft that runs much faster than the C version, but that runs slwoer than the cupy version.
+There is a legacy CUDA version of nu_dft that runs much faster than the C version, but that runs slower than the cupy version.
 The following should be helpful for getting set up to run the legacy CUDA version

     conda install pytorch torchvision torchaudio pytorch-cuda=11.6 cuda-toolkit=11.6 numba python-build scipy -c pytorch -c nvidia